Joe Morgan

 Joe Leonard Morgan (September 19, 1943 – October 11, 2020) was an American professional baseball second baseman who played 22 seasons in Major League Baseball (MLB) for the Houston Colt .45s / Astros, Cincinnati Reds, San Francisco Giants, Philadelphia Phillies, and Oakland Athletics from 1963 to 1984.
 He won two World Series championships with the Reds in 1975 and 1976 and was also named the National League Most Valuable Player in each of those years.
-Considered one of the greatest second basemen of all time, Morgan was inducted into the Baseball Hall of Fame in 1990.
+Considered one of the greatest second basemen of all time, Morgan was inducted into the Baseball Hall of Fame in 1990 in his first year of eligibility.

 After retiring as an active player, Morgan became a baseball broadcaster for the Reds, Giants, ABC, and ESPN, as well as a stint in the mid-to-late 1990s on NBC's postseason telecasts, teamed with Bob Costas and Bob Uecker.
 He hosted a weekly nationally syndicated radio show on Sports USA, while serving as a special advisor to the Reds.

 Playing career

 Morgan was African American and the oldest of six children.
 Born in Bonham, Texas, he lived there until he was five years old.
 His family then moved to Oakland, California.
 Morgan was nicknamed "Little Joe" for his diminutive 5 ft 7 in stature.
 As a youth, he played American Legion baseball on a team sponsored by Post 471 in Oakland.
-He was a standout baseball player at Castlemont High School, but did not receive any offers from major league teams due to his size.
+Morgan was a standout baseball player at Castlemont High School, but did not receive any offers from major league teams due to his size.
 He played college baseball at Oakland City College before being signed by the Houston Colt .45s as an amateur free agent in 1962, receiving a $3,000 signing bonus and a $500 per month salary.